soumyaxyz/NS3-for-authentication-schemes/instruction.md

 ## Step one

-First, identify where lines were unnecessarily  divided and **merge them back  after removeing the label from the secondary lines** .
-The errors exists mostly in case where the **.** symbol  is used, but not as a period.
+First, identify where lines were unnecessarily divided and **merge them back after removing the label from the secondary lines **.
+The errors exist mostly in case where the **.** symbol is used, but not as a period.

-The erronous line breaks from the previous sample are fixed below:
+The erroneous line breaks from the previous sample are fixed below:

     # 10
     ### http://arxiv.org/abs/cs/0411017v1